Jennifer Mack

 Photo: Danish Saroee

-Mack’s 2017 book, The Construction of Equality (University of Minnesota Press), received the Margaret Mead Award from SfAA/AAA in 2018.
-In this diasporic architectural history, she traces how Syriac Orthodox Christians transformed a Swedish city over five decades, challenging prevailing ideas that linked building norms to social equality.
+Mack’s book, The Construction of Equality (University of Minnesota Press, 2017), received the Margaret Mead Award from SfAA/AAA in 2018.
+In this diasporic architectural history, she traces how Syriac Orthodox Christians transformed a Swedish city over five decades.
 Mack was co-editor, with Michael Herzfeld, of Life Among Urban Planners (University of Pennsylvania Press, 2020) and co-editor, with Sten Gromark and Roemer van Toorn, of Rethinking the Social in Architecture (Actar, 2019).
-She is a member of the editorial board of Thresholds and has published in journals such as American Ethnologist, Landscape Research, and Public Culture.
-Mack’s research lies at the intersection between architectural history and anthropology, with earlier projects receiving funding from Forte, the Graham Foundation, the Mellon Foundation, Formas, and Vetenskapsrådet, among others.
-She is particularly interested in how postwar European suburbs have become symbolic spaces targeted for anxious political and planning actions (including large-scale renovations and demolitions) and, simultaneously, sites of bottom-up environmental and social transformations.
+She is currently co-editing, with Pablo Miranda Carranza, The Combinatorial Imperative (TU Delft, forthcoming 2026) and, with Ellen Braae, Mattias Qviström, and Ranja Hautamäki, Nordic Landscapes for the “Good Life” (Aarhus University Press, forthcoming 2026).
+Mack is an associate editor of Housing, Theory and Society and a member of the editorial boards of Human Organization and Thresholds.
+She has also published widely in journals like American Ethnologist, Environment and Planning D, Landscape Research, and Public Culture, and in numerous edited volumes.
+Her research has received funding from Forte, the Graham Foundation, the Mellon Foundation, Formas, and Vetenskapsrådet, among others.